josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 The relatively small number of people in the community who appear to remain on Matt's side (which seems to be mostly made up of his own employees and some people with their own reasons for hating WP Engine) appear to be sticking with him because they agree with _this_ core point, i.e.: WP Engine should be doing more—maybe much more—especially considering that they're a company owned by private equity and making significant money off WordPress.

 **On its own, I think that claim seems perfectly fair**.
-We could disagree about the details, or how much is too much or too little, but I don't think it's unreasonable to say a company the size and profitability of WPE probably owes quite a lot to the open-source software it's built on (ethically, at least; probably not legally).
+We could disagree about the details, or how much is too much or too little, but I don't think it's unreasonable to say a company the size and profitability of WPE probably owes quite a lot to the open-source software it's built on (ethically, at least; likely not legally).

 <CalloutPlusQuote>

 So it bears mentioning that WP Engine actually _does_ do a pretty good deal for WordPress.
-You can cherry-pick specific ways it maybe hasn't contributed much, and you could certainly make a reasonable case they should be doing more.
+You can cherry-pick specific ways it hasn't contributed much, and you could certainly make a reasonable case they should be doing more.
 But to say they've given "$0" strikes me as pretty deliberately misleading.

 </CalloutPlusQuote>